HashNuke/heroku-buildpack-elixir/README.md

   end
   ```

-* The buildpack will execute the `post_compile.sh` file in the root directory of your repository after your application has been compiled.
+* The buildpack will execute the command configured in `post_compile` in the root directory of your application after it has been compiled.
 This script can be used to build or prepare things for your application, for example compiling assets.

 ## Credits